Operation Chopper (Vietnam War): Background

-On 11 December 1961, the USS Core (T-AKV-41) docked in Saigon with 32 U.S. Army Piasecki H-21 helicopters and 400 crewmen of the 8th Transportation Company (Light Helicopter) and the 57th Transportation Company (Light Helicopter).
+On December 11 1961, the USS Core (T-AKV-41) docked in Saigon with 32 U.S. Army Piasecki H-21 helicopters and 400 crewmen of the 8th Transportation Company (Light Helicopter) and the 57th Transportation Company (Light Helicopter).
 A little more than 12 days later, Operation Chopper commenced.

 Operation

-The helicopters transported over 1,000 Army of the Republic of Vietnam (ARVN) paratroopers for an assault on a suspected Viet Cong (VC) stronghold 10 mi west of Saigon.
-The VC were surprised and soundly defeated.
+On December 23, the helicopters transported 360 Army of the Republic of Vietnam (ARVN) paratroopers for an assault on a Viet Cong (VC) stronghold and radio transmitter location 10 mi west of Saigon.
+The operation resulted in two VC killed, one wounded, and 46 suspects captured.
+The VC radio transmitter went off the air and was not located.
+Additional ARVN troops were flown in on 27 December.

 Aftermath

 This operation heralded a new era of air mobility for the U.S. Army, which had been slowly growing as a concept since the Army formed twelve helicopter battalions in 1952 as a result of the Korean War.
-These new battalions eventually formed a sort of modern-day cavalry for the Army.
+Their observations of French and British airmobile operations in Algeria and Malaysia also fueled this development.

+On January 25, 1962, the USS Card (T-AKV-40) with the 93rd Transportation Company (Light Helicopter) aboard, arrived off the South Vietnamese coast near Da Nang and its H-21s were then flown ashore to Danang Air Base.

-On 15 April 1962 the United States Marine Corps began Operation Shufly, the rotating deployment of Marine helicopter squadrons, associated maintenance units and air traffic control detachments to South Vietnam to improve the mobility of ARVN forces.
+On April 15, 1962, the United States Marine Corps began Operation Shufly, the rotating deployment of Marine helicopter squadrons, associated maintenance units and air traffic control detachments to South Vietnam to improve the mobility of ARVN forces.